The immune system is made up of proteins, tissues, cells, and organs. Together, these provide

 little as possible, if at all.
 Steaming is the best approach for keeping most nutrients in food, according to

-Trusted Source study.
+Trusted Source study. - Spinach

 Spinach contains various important minerals and antioxidants, including flavonoids, carotenoids, vitamin

-C, and vitamin E, which may help improve the immune system.
+C, and vitamin E, which may help improve the immune system. - Garlic

 It adds flavour to meals and is necessary for optimum health.
 Early civilizations acknowledged its value